mugenity/iSpeechi/README.md

-# -- iSpeechi -- LEARN NEW LANGUAGES WEB APP
+# -- iSpeechi -- The webApp to learn new languages

 ## Mockup with Figma